 Ohio linebacker coach Ron Collins, linebacker Keith Moore and safety Gerald Moore talk spring ball

-This past season, Collins' linebackers helped Ohio rank among the top five in several Mid-American Conference categories, including scoring defense and total defense.
+In 2012, Collins' linebackers helped Ohio rank among the top five in several MAC categories, including scoring defense and total defense.
 In addition, Ohio's linebackers played a key role in limiting four of its opponents to fewer than 100 yards rushing.

 Following the regular season, linebacker Alphonso Lewis received All-MAC Third Team honors after he finished the year with 61 tackles which ranked second on the team.